Gregory-Pereira/opfcli/README.md

   opfcli create-group group [flags]

 Flags:
-  -h, --help                 help for create-project
+  -h, --help                  help for create-project -d, --display-name          short team description for easy identification of project -n                          do not set a limitrange on this project
 ```

 ### create-project